MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 ### Components

-> A bullet list of components in the architecture (including all relevant Azure services) with links to the the Well-Archictected Framework service guide for the product.
+> A bullet list of components in the architecture (including all relevant Azure services) with links to the the Well-Architected Framework service guide for the product.
 >
 > - Why is each component there?
 > - What does it do and why was it necessary?